Skip to content

 Save always Save the file you're currently editing (data, descriptor, or schema).
 Disabled while validation fails.

-Edit Config Data mode Switch to editing the .jmonkey descriptor itself, in the same visual editor.
+Edit Config Data mode Switch to editing the descriptor in the structured Config editor.
+If no .jmonkey exists yet, saving here creates one next to your JSON.

 Edit Schema Data mode, when schema is present Switch to editing the JSON Schema, in the same visual editor.

-Save Config / Save Schema / Discard Config / Schema mode Save or discard pending changes to the descriptor / schema.
+Save Config / Save Schema Config / Schema mode Save pending changes to the descriptor / schema.

 + Add schema field Config mode, when descriptor has no schema Inserts an empty "schema": "" field into the descriptor.